-When the sun sets on the day of the 12th lunar month, many Thai people gather around lakes, rivers and canals to celebrate the annual Loy Krathong.
+On the full moon of the 12th lunar month, many Thai people gather around lakes, rivers and canals to celebrate the annual Loy Krathong.
 It is one of the most scenic festivals to watch out for on the Thai calendar.

-This year’s tentative date for Loy Krathong is November 13.
+This year’s tentative date for Loy Krathong is November 1 (as of March 2020).
 Before you make any plans for Loy Krathong, please wait for the official confirmation by the Thailand Tourist Authority.

 Origin and meaning